Pendo Analytics – An Honest Review

 So on the basis of this evidence, it seems like Userpilot’s analytics might be the better choice here.

 Do you agree?
-If so, you can test out Userpilot’s analytics by starting a free trial today.
+If so, you can test out Userpilot’s analytics by booking a demo today.